 How and Why the Virgin Birth Story Was Created

-The man known as Jesus of Nazareth should be glorified for what he was: a master teacher, a spiritually anointed son of man, a martyr and "sacrificial lamb" of God who willingly martyrd himself to culminate his teachings, and the Avatar for the passing age.
+The man known as Jesus of Nazareth should be glorified for what he was: the Avatar for the passing age, in addition to being a master teacher, a spiritually anointed son of man, a martyr and "sacrificial lamb" of God who willingly martyred himself to culminate his teachings around love, forgiveness, and pacifism.

 Knowing the facts is important in order to establish peace and harmony in the world, because the issues raised by the claims and doctrines summarized in the Nicene Creed are numerous, and it is one of the main factors causing conflict between people of different religions.
 For as we know, most of the "religious" conflict in the world is caused by zealous Jews, Christians and Muslims who regard their religion as superior, and the Christian theology of Apologetics is largely responsible for that.In order to resolve the doctrinal conflicts between Christianity, Judaism, Islam and other religions, it is necessary to weed out or at least recognize the errors made by those who wrote the texts that are regarded as religious scriptures and were used to establish the doctrines, creeds and dogma of organized religions.